clawpack/pyclaw/doc/about.rst

 See http://www.opensource.org/licenses/bsd-license.php for more details.

-Copyright (c) 2008-2010 David I. Ketcheson.
+Copyright (c) 2008-2011 Kyle Mandli and David I. Ketcheson.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: